1 Lamington National Park

 The 348-metre giant monolith was formed over 600 million years ago with a circumference of 9.4 kilometres.
 For decades the Anangu people have asked tourists not to climb Uluru because it holds such importance to them.
 Since October 2019, climbing Uluru has been banned.

-"A 3 or 4-day camping safari in the Red Centre is the most unique thing, I experienced in Australia.
-Away from civilisation, learning about the Indigenous culture and seeing the stunning countryside.
-What impressed me the most, was sleeping under the stars, in a place where the sky is so clear, in total darkness".Sylvia, Travel specialist
+"A 3 or 4-day camping safari in the Red Centre is the most unique thing, I have experienced in Australia."Sylvia, Travel specialist

 Nearby, you can also visit the 36 red rock domes that form the Olga’s (Kata Tjuta), located about 40 kilometres west of Uluru.
 Watch the sunrise and set as nature showcases striking outback colours, from burnt orange to bright red!